The Apples in a Seed

 "This is one of the first seeds germinated by the Holy Spirit at Camp Haluwasa

-will find Ralph's testimony.
+will find Ralph Harvey's testimony.
 Ralph and his wife Verna have served two decades as missionaries

 in Europe.
 I want to present the first copy of this book to Ralph."

-Fifty years after Ralph gave his life to Christ at Camp Haluwasa, he too published a book.
+Fifty years after I gave my life to Christ at Camp Haluwasa, I too published a book.

-Rabban Gamaliel is a biography of the Apostle Paul’s renowned teacher, mentioned only twice in the New
+Rabban Gamaliel is about the Apostle Paul’s renowned teacher, mentioned only twice in the New

 Testament, but recognized by Jews as the greatest Rabbi of all times.
-Ralph thought it fitting to present the
+I thought it fitting to present the

-first copy of his book to Camp Haluwasa in appreciation for the new life he found in Jesus Christ through the
+first copy of my book to Camp Haluwasa in appreciation for the new life that I found in Jesus Christ through the

-involved with the church youth.
-After graduation from college he and his wife began missionary service in
+After graduation from Bible College, my wife and I began missionary service in Europe.

-In Austria, the Harveys planted churches, conducted evangelistic meetings and operated a youth center with a
+We planted churches, conducted evangelistic meetings and operated a youth center with a rehabilitation program for

-In 1974, they established a printing and publishing house which produced millions of pieces of literature
+drug addicts.
+In 1974, we established a printing and publishing house which produced tons of literature

 used in missions and evangelism.
-A generous portion of their literature production was smuggled behind the
+A generous portion of the literature production was smuggled

 Iron Curtain into Eastern Europe.

-received quality training as youth leaders.
-Today, “Juropa” has branched out into 17 nations of Europe and it’s
+trained leaders in Austria.
+The organization has branched out into 17 nations of Europe and it’s still growing!
+These are

-refugees, some of whom became followers of Christ.
-One of these was an Albanian named Arben.
-After his conversion,
+We worked with refugees, some of whom became followers of Christ.
+One of these was an Albanian named Arben, who after

-he graduated from the Austrian Bible Institute and returned to Albania to establish a church in the northern city
+graduating from the Austrian Bible Institute, returned to Albania and established a church in the northern city

 of Kukes.
-The church is now autonomous and composed almost entirely of converted Muslims under 30 years of age!
+That church is now autonomous and composed almost entirely of converted Muslims under 30 years of age!

 Christian friend, you may be enjoying the fruits of your salvation but what